 My Garden Experience

-I live in a senior apartment that has a community garden.
-I have had a garden here for the last 4 years, and before that, I helped my elderly mother-in-law with her garden and canning.
-Though she was in her eighties, she planted gardens that were 1–3 acres.
+I live in a senior apartment complex that has a community garden.
+I have had a garden here for the last four years, and before that, I helped my elderly mother-in-law with her garden and canning.
+Though she was in her eighties, she planted gardens that were 1-3 acres.

 In the community garden, our spots vary in size depending on how many people sign up.
 This year, my garden spot is 23 x 13 ft.
 I read about straw bale gardens last summer about mid-season, so I decided to give it a try this year.
-I intend to update this article on the progress of my garden and my experience with straw-bale gardening.
+I intend to update this article on the progress of my garden and my experience with this type of gardening.

 Why Make a Straw Bale Garden?